Murder of Anthony Avalos: Department of Child and Family Services

 For more than four years, from 2013 to 2017, Anthony had been under the supervision of the Los Angeles DCFS.
 In that period of time, at least 13 known calls (by teachers, counselors, relatives, and police) were made to the child abuse hotline regarding Anthony's welfare.
 DCFS followed up eight times.

 According to a review by CBS News of released documents from DCFS, records from Maximus Inc., court records, and interviews from family and relatives, child protective workers missed numerous warnings of life-threatening abuse and repeatedly failed to intervene.

 Charges

 On August 28, 2019, the Los Angeles County District Attorney's Office announced it was seeking the death penalty against both Barron and Leiva.
 Both pled not guilty to intentional first-degree murder with the special circumstance of infliction of torture on the victim.
 In addition to the murder with special circumstances charge, Barron was charged with an additional abuse charge of one of her other sons.
 The Los Angeles County District Attorney's Office under District Attorney George Gascón subsequently dropped the death penalty option for both Barron and Leiva.
+On March 7, 2023, Barron and Leiva were found guilty.
+On April 25, 2023, they were sentenced to life in prison without parole.